isidorjkaplan/PipelinedProcessor/README.md

 1. Implements a fully pipelined 5-stage processor with forwarding and primitive (not-taken) branch prediction.
 2. Implement a memory-mappped verilog unit that performs the Discrete-Cosine-Transform (DCT) in hardware achieving 500x improvement versus software version.

+## Previous Processor Project
+This processor implements the same assembly language of an earlier processor I designed.
+That project, and all of it's demos, can be found https://github.com/isidorjkaplan/ProcessorPublic

 ## Repository Structure
 Inside the dct_nios folder is a system with a NIOS II/f processor connected to the DCT unit.
 There are some benchmarks that demonstrate the empirical performance of the DCT unit as compared to a software implementation.